twolivesleft/Codea4-Docs/_sources/manual/codea.rst.txt

 How Codea Works
 ===============

-Codea is primarily designed as a graphical engine that updates in realtime typically as fast as the screen can be updated on any given device
+Codea is primarily designed as a realtime graphical engine that uses callbacks to draw and update the screen

 When you create a project you are given a basic template in ``Main.lua`` that contains some global functions: